RedisLabs/redislabs-docs/content/rs/references/client_references/client_csharp.md

 }
 ```

-With the service registered, you can then inject the service into anything that allows dependency injection e.g. MVC Controllers, API Controllers, Blazor Server Components etc. . .
-By simply handing it to the constructor of that type, for example, if we wanted to pass it to a `RedisController` we would do so with the following:
+Once the service is registered, you can inject it into anything that allows dependency injection, such as MVC Controllers, API Controllers, Blazor Server Components, and more.
+Simply hand the service to the appropriate controller.
+Here's how to pass it to a `RedisController` instance:

 ```csharp
 [Route("api/[controller]")]